Interview with Carol Wates

 You have cited several artists known for their distinct handling of color and atmosphere, like Gustav Klimt and Camille Pissarro.
 Can you discuss how their influences shape your approach to color dynamics and atmosphere in your digital landscapes?

-Pissaro - ‘Entrance to the Village of Voisins’.
+Pissarro - ‘Entrance to the Village of Voisins’.
 Shades and colour express the atmosphere of spring.
-Still a hint if winter in the air, harsh sun producing harsh long shadows.
+Still a hint of winter in the air, harsh sun producing harsh long shadows.
 I can feel how it is.

 Reflecting on your favorite designers like Andy Warhol and Roy Lichtenstein, who were pioneers in blending commercial art with fine art, how do you navigate the boundaries between these realms in your own work, especially considering the commercial nature of limited-edition prints?